marfarma/repo_man/README.md

 # Repo Man

 Repo Man is a Rails application for managing source code repositories.
 Currently, it can create, rename, and destroy Git and Subversion repositories.
-It also has an API, which works with [Provisional](http://github.com/vigetlabs/provisional) to automate repository management.
+It also has an API, which works with [Provisional](http://github.com/vigetlabs/provisional) and [Provisional-Repoman](http://github.com/vigetlabs/provisional-repoman) to automate repository management.

 ## Design Decisions